Rosenthal-Lab-at-Dana-Farber/CT-body-composition/README.md

 * [Training](docs/training.md) - For training new models
 * [Inference](docs/inference.md) - For running the model on new data

-### Model Weights

-At this stage, we are not releasing our trained model weights publicly on github, and you will not find them in this repository.
-You are welcome to use this code on your own data to develop your own model, and you will find full instructions on how to do so in the documentation.
-We are however happy to discuss collaboration possibilities with investigators interested in using our models (including the deep learning models and population curve models) for their own studies.
-Please email us to discuss further:

-- Chris Bridge, Massachusetts General Hospital (cbridge at partners dot org)
-- Kirti Magudia, Duke University (kirti dot magudia at duke dot edu)
-- Michael Rosenthal, Dana Farber Cancer Institute (Michael underscore Rosenthal at dfci dot harvard dot edu)
-- Florian Fintelmann, Massachusetts General Hospital (fintelmann at mgh dot harvard dot edu)
-- Camden Bay, Brigham and Women's Hospital (cpbay at bwh dot harvard dot edu)

 ### Publications

 This code accompanies the following publication: